The Carmilla Movie ushers in the new stakeholders of vampire cinema

 But The Carmilla Movie aims to disrupt the industry's terms of engagement beyond distribution.

 It is no secret that queer onscreen representation is seriously lacking – a 2017 report from GLAAD revealed that only 18.4 per cent of the top 125 films in 2016 from the industry's major studios included a LGBTQ character.
 Eighty-three per cent of those characters were gay men, and racial diversity in movies with LGBTQ representation actually decreased in 2016.
-By contrast to these grim numbers, The Carmilla Movie boasts gay lead actresses, a queer producer in Steph Ouaknine and a cast (including extras) that are all lesbian or gender non-conforming.
-That is, except for one white guy, Matt O'Connor, who plays frat-guy Kirsch in the series – and who this time is the token other.
+By contrast to these grim numbers, The Carmilla Movie boasts queer lead actresses, a queer producer in Steph Ouaknine and a cast (including extras) that are all queer or gender non-conforming.
+There is one white guy, Matt O'Connor's frat-boy Kirsch in the series – and who this time is the token other.

 "Although I'd been out before we shot Carmilla, I didn't understand how desperate people were for positive queer representation," said Negovanlis, who hails from Toronto and won the Fan's Choice Award at last year's Canadian Screen Awards.
 "My hope is that straight people, and parents of queer children, watch this movie and watch it with their kids so they can see that queer folks can be the heroes and they can be normal, and they can have happy endings."